-- (e) Clause-by-Clause Discussion: After the motion that the Bill as reported by the Committee be taken into consideration is carried, the clause-by-clause discussion follows. - (f) Passing of the Bill or Third Reading: It is a formal stage.
-The member incharge of the Bill may move that the Bill be passed.
-Details are not discussed, nor are amendments moved.
-Some verbal or formal amendments may, however, be made.
-The debate is of a general character, either in support of the Bill or against the Bill. - (g) Second House: If the Bill is passed in the final reading, it is referred to the second House for consideration.
+Bill as reported by the Committee be taken into consideration is carried, the clause-by-clause discussion follows.

+(f) Passing of the Bill or Third Reading: It is a formal

+(g) Second House: If the Bill is passed in the final reading. it is referred to the second House for consideration.
 The Bill passes through the same stages in the Second Chamber.
 A Bill is deemed to have been passed by the legislature when it is assented to by both the Houses.
-In the case of the Union Parliament, both the Lok Sabha and the Rajya Sabha enjoy equal authority regarding ordinary Bills.
-In case of disagreement between the two Houses, the President may convene their joint meeting which will be presided over by the Speaker of the Lok Sabha.
+In the case of the Union Parliament, both the Lok Sabha and the Raiya Sabha enjoy equal authority regarding ordinary Bills In case of disagreement between the two Houses the President may convene their joint meeting which will be presided over by the Sneaker of the Lok Sabha.
 A decision regarding the Bill under dispute is to be taken by the majority of members present and voting.
-The Lok Sabha in this respect has position of vantage since its strength is more than double the Rajya Sabha.
-In the case of the bicameral State Legislature, the Legislative Council has a position much inferior to that of the Legislative Assembly.
-The former can delay a Bill passed by the latter for 3 months or at the most 4 months. - (h) Chief Executive Head: After a Bill has been passed by both the Houses of Parliament, it is referred to the President after receiving whose assent, it becomes law.
+The Lok Sabba in this respect has a position of vantage since its strength is more than double the Raiva Sabba In the case of the bicameral State Legislature, the Legislative Council has a position much inferior to that of the Legislative Assembly.
+The former can delay a Bill passed by the latter for 3 months or at the most 4 months.

+(h) Chief Executive Head: After a Bill has been passed by both the Houses of Parliament, it is referred to the President after receiving whose assent, it becomes law.
 In case he withholds his assent, the same may be re-passed by Parliament by a simple majority and in that case the President must give his assent.
 Thus the veto of the President is only suspensory.